Trust is rocket fuel for your career advancement.

 Seek out fresh opportunities to thank people with enthusiasm, including the receptionist, the grocery store cashier and your vendors.

-3. Tell people about a mistake you made and what you learned from it.
+3. Look for opportunities to share about a mistake you made and what you learned from it.

 Admitting your mistakes shows bravery and gives others permission to do the same (aka be more responsible).
 It’s immensely freeing and creates an amazing bond with others.
 Your fans will love this about you. (“She’s so down to earth!!!”)

-If you’re willing to admit your mistakes, you’re less likely to blame, a proven trust-buster.
+If you’re willing to admit your mistakes, you’re less likely to blame others, a proven trust-buster.

 4. Paraphrase what was said.